renish47/url-sm/README.md

    npm install
    ```

-3. Create a `.env` file in the `backend` directory and add your environment variables.
+3. Create a `.env` file in the `Backend` directory and add your environment variables.
 You can use the `.env.example` file as a template.

 4. Start the backend server: